What Luna Mia Farm

 Just a few years ago, we were running the Mesoamerican Permaculture Insitute in Guatemala.

-Then we moved to Canada and started an ecological farm in South Western Ontario.
+Then we moved to Canada and started a regenerative farm.

 We envisioned a farm that honours the Earth – where biodiversity can thrive, food can be abundant, and knowledge can be shared.